Are you an excuse maker or an action taker?

 When our life isn’t where we want it, we have two choices.
 Actively move to change it and work towards the life we want, or sit in the comfortable discomfort and continue to complain about it.

-Girl, that may be true, and if you want to sit there and, as my girl Jasmine Star says, fight for your limitations, I’ll let you.
+That may be true, and if you want to sit there and, as my girl Jasmine Star says, fight for your limitations, I’ll let you.
 If you want to stay stuck, then that’s fine.
 You do you.

 But I know what I’ve been through.
 And I know what it’s like to want to stay uncomfortable.